-The Company's continued focus is on aligning its compensation plans with business objectives, performance, stockholder interests and the practices of its peers.
-The Company considered the 97.0% non-binding advisory basis approval of the executive compensation of its NEOs by its stockholders at the Annual Meeting on May 25, 2021 to be a strong endorsement of its compensation programs.
+The Company's long-standing focus has been to align its compensation plans with business objectives, performance, stockholder interests and the practices of its peers.
+The Company considered the 95.6% non-binding advisory basis approval of the executive compensation of its NEOs by its stockholders at the Annual Meeting on May 17, 2022 to be a strong endorsement of its compensation programs.
 The Company also considered feedback from stockholders and commentary received from proxy advisory groups and independent compensation consultants to evaluate compensation practices.
 Proxy advisory groups were generally supportive of the Company's pay practices, and no significant concerns have been identified.